yuyasugano/defi-app/README.md

 # Defi Application with AWS SAM

 An application retrieves information from API and post it on Twitter.
 It's written in Python3.7 and deployed with `AWS SAM`.
+The service is currently working on https://twitter.com/BotDefi

 ## sam version